futatuki/viewvc/src/lib/README-altsvn.txt

   It creates config.py, cython/capi/subversion_1/_svn_api_ver.pxi and
 vclib/altsvn/_svn_api_ver.pxi to store build parameter.
-Currently, semi-automatic config supports Unix like environment only, and it may not work correctly. (it is not work on Python 2.6) If it is not work well, you must edit config.py and _svn_api_ver.pxi manually.
+Currently, semi-automatic config supports Unix like environment only, and it may not work correctly.
+If it is not work well, you must edit config.py and _svn_api_ver.pxi manually.

 In config.py, some variables to hold include file directories and